corda/corda-docs-portal/content/en/platform/corda/4.12/enterprise/node/collaborative-recovery/collaborative-recovery-121/ledger-recovery-manual.md

 Manual Recovery processes executed via the LedgerRecover CorDapp require participating Corda nodes to be:

-- Using Corda Enterprise, not Corda Community Edition
+- Using Corda Enterprise, not Corda Open Source Edition
 - Corda Minimum Platform Version (MPV) > 6
 - Running on top of a supported [database technology]({{< relref "../../../platform-support-matrix.md" >}})